by Ed Sawicki - November 20, 2019

 - I asked how much time in his workday was spent doing “the paperwork” the current system imposes on him instead of practicing medicine.

-I had numerous other points to make, such as the high cost of his malpractice insurance, but these points seemed enough.
+I had numerous other points to make, such as the high cost of his malpractice insurance, but these points seemed enough for him.

 Copyright © 2019 by Ed Sawicki